 Similar accounts of currency exchange and safekeeping services occurred in 13th-century Bruges, where the vander Beurse family of innkeepers was instrumental in facilitating trade (Abu-Lughod 89).
 They, like many others, offered services in finding lodgings and stabling horses for their growing client base, many of whom were Germans.
 Belgian fairs had a high degree of commodity trading, for it maintained optimal geography near London wool and German cloth markets.
 Bills of exchange, or “bills of fairs,” came into common use as well, which allowed merchants to trade goods with letters that outlined their obligatory future payments.
 As an added incentive, banks often charged a premium as payment was made.
 It is evident that, from the sheer volume of contracts that showed frequent transactions, towns were highly dependent on pawnbroking, money changing, and other banking services for trade to take place (Abu-Lughod 70).
 Thus, Flemish markets prospered greatly from such systems of credit.
 Since usury was prohibited under Christian law, this premium applied to a bill of exchange allowed merchant families to charge interest without being caught by the watchful eye of religious institutions.

 Commenda contracts were perhaps the hallmark invention of the Commercial Revolution.
 Used generally for financing maritime commercial ventures, medieval Italy was the center of this innovative breakthrough in creating official contracts that outlined trade contracts.
 These agreements shared characteristics with their counterparts in the Muslim (muqarada), Roman (nauticum fenus), and Byzantine (chreokoinonia) worlds.
 The more modern version of commenda began appearing in the Western Mediterranean world around the 10th century in Venice and Genoa (Lopez 174).
 They essentially involved a split between capital, from the investing party, and labor, from the traveling party, in an agreement that facilitated overseas or cross-border trade.
 Profits, and at times losses, were split among the co-signers of the agreement.
-Commenda compacts acted as a method to hedge risk by allowing investors to diversify their portfolios in a way that resembles modern day exchange-traded funds (ETFs).
+Commenda compacts acted as a method to hedge risk by allowing investors to diversify their portfolios in a way that resembles modern day exchange-traded funds (ETFs) through etf investing.
 Rather than invest in one ship, which could face bad weather or be attacked by pirates, wealthy investors could choose two or more projects in which they invested funds.
 Also called collegantia in Venice or societas in Genoa, the agreements involved a capital transaction between two parties for overseas business ventures.

 Godric of Finchale was a participant in a commenda contract, in which he “purchased the half of a merchant-ship with certain of his partners in the trade” (Reginald of Durham).
 He later bought stake in a fourth of another ship.
 Contracts like these exhibit the complexity and breadth of financial innovation in which even small investors could participate in commercial enterprises.
 With such low capital requirements, economic development was possible because both wealthy and relatively poorer merchants began to speculate in commodity markets from the 10th century onward.
 By permitting merchants with less upfront investment, “sleeping” partners trusted “active” partners to do trading for them, and a new system of agent-principal trade exploded (Abu-Lughod 117).
 Bilateral transfers required the investing merchant contribute an upfront majority of capital, usually between two-thirds and three-fourths of a voyage’s operating expense.
 The remaining portion was paid by one or more traveling merchants.
 Occasionally, it was feasible for both equally invested partners to conduct business in tandem.
 In another instance of commenda usage in 12th-century Europe, merchants bought shares of Genoese ships and upon return of the “messenger,” were awarded “the profit which God may grant in addition to the capital” (Lopez 182).
 To demonstrate the importance of contracts, one need only look at the religious references which signify the degree of trust that went into agreements.
 Continual references to signing documents at the witness of God imply that these covenants had to be maintained or risk condemnation in the eyes of the Lord.
 And to complicate the intricacies of commercial ventures in the 13th and 14th century, unilateral transfers emerged in small numbers in Venice, where the investing party indirectly paid for the costs of the entire odyssey to trade wares near ports in Bonifacio, Sardinia, and Genoa (Lopez 176, 183).
 However, it was not the commenda agreements alone that gave new opportunities to relatively poorer merchants, but also the rise of trade unions, or guilds, which accumulated like-minded investors in formal commercial coalitions.